PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The client shall open a TCP connection to the server before sending the Subscribe Eventgroup entry, if reliable events and notification events exist in the interface definition (e.g. FIBEX or ARXML).
+The client shall open a TCP connection to the server and should be ready to receive message on that connection before sending the Subscribe Eventgroup entry, if reliable events and notification events exist in the interface definition (e.g. FIBEX or ARXML).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_441